-- 12 On server Y, upgrade NNMi: - a Upgrade NNMi to the current version as described in this manual. - b Verify that the upgrade completed without error. - Upgrade all add-on NNM iSPIs to version 9.20.
-For information, see the documentation for each NNM iSPI. - 13 If the HA cluster includes multiple passive nodes, repeat step 12 for each passive node.
+- 12 On server Y, upgrade NNMi: - a Upgrade NNMi to the current version as described in this manual. - b Verify that the upgrade completed without error. - c Upgrade all add-on NNM iSPIs to version 9.20.

+13 If the HA cluster includes multiple passive nodes, repeat step 12 for each passive node.